 Hirsute History is an awesome member of the Amorphia Apparel/Science conglomerate (and several other brands as well).
 Their concept is pretty simple–chronicling famous people’s hair in t-shirt form.
 They do it pretty well.
 I enjoy this design because not only is Ernest Hemingway a good writer, he also has some of the best hair around.

-You can buy the design on sale for 19.99 pounds (down from 29.99) at The Affair’s store.
+You can buy the design for $17+ (depending on configuration) at Hirsute History’s store.

 Always Starving doesn’t exist yet (at least not that I could find), which is what this Indiegogo campaign is hoping to make happen.
 They have good enough design that I hope they’re successful.
 The above design is my favorite.

 You can check out all the rewards and donate at the Always Starving Indiegogo page.

 Nice designs are cool, but nice designs that are on sale for only $6.00 are even cooler.
 That is the case with this offering from Uneetee.
 It’s a very dark print, but one that I really like.